pratiman-91/colormaps/README.md

 from colormaps.utils import show_cmaps_all
 show_cmaps_all()
 ```
 > This is just a sample!
+You will get a long list of all possible colormap collections.

 ![show_cmaps_all](https://pratiman-91.github.io/colormaps/assets/images/demo/show_cmaps_all.png)